 - Picks of articles, videos, software and other resources of interest to chemistry instructors.

 - Polls to solicit information from other chemical educators on a variety of topics.

 If you would like to contribute, you must first be a registered member of Chemical Education Xchange.
-Then, you can send a request for an invitation to contribute.
+Please complete your profile, including a photo of yourself and a tagline which will both be published alongside your work.
+Then, you can submit a contribution form.
 Use the Manuscript Template (a Word version to edit) as an outline for your contribution.
 If invited, you will be asked to include the information discussed below for each type of manuscript.